**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 4. Watch liquidity issues.
 Low trade volumes make it hard to enter or exit positions without big price changes.

-5. Consider emotional risks.
+5. Factor in emotional risks.
 Impulses often lead to costly mistakes during high-pressure trades.

 6. Monitor technical faults.
 A glitch in a trading algorithm or platform downtime can cost thousands.

 7. Assess counterparty risk.
-Unreliable brokers might lasting results trade execution or even funds access.
+Unreliable brokers might impact trade execution or even funds access.

 Each of these risks demands attention during every trade I place.